 A contemporary of Wilkinson's, Oblate missionary Fr.
-Guy Mary-Rousselière spent a lifetime in the north as a priest, archaeologist, and recorder of Inuit life and traditions.
+Guy Mary-Rousselière spent a lifetime in the North as a priest, archaeologist, and recorder of Inuit life and traditions.
 His book on Qitdlarssuaq, published overviews and vignettes of North Baffin ethnography in Eskimo, several scholarly articles, and a 1971 National Geographic article called "I Live with the Eskimos," offered a wealth of information he acquired from his Inuit hosts.
-Also noteworthy is anthropologist John Mathiassen, who stayed at Aulatsivik in 1963, just as families were leaving regular stays in ilagiit nunagivaktangit to stay permanently in Pond Inlet.
+Also noteworthy is anthropologist John Mathiassen, who had the good fortune to stay at Aulatsivik in 1963, just as the old way of living on the land was nearing its end.